d3b4g/leonids/_posts/exchange0-day.md

 #### Mapping exposed Exchange Servers in MV IP space:

 Quick internet-wide scan of MV IP space shows few exchange servers exposed to the internet in the Maldives.
 Threat actors are performing mass-scans for the internet in search of vulnerable exchange servers.
 The number of exposed exchange servers in MV is very low compared to other parts of the world.
+If you are running exchange on-prem go patch now.

 ![source-01](/img/enu16111111.PNG){: .align-left}